gazebosim/design/finding_resources.md

 Reading paths from environment variables gives users and packages a quick way to add support for custom paths.

+**All resource types** should be searchable by at least one environment variable.

 **Current directory**

 When running an application from the command line, often users expect that